Alexander Spatari/Moment/Getty images

 ---|---|

-3 kW | $11,790 |
+3 kW | $10,410 |

-5 kW | $19,650 |
+5 kW | $17,350 |

-7 kW | $27,510 |
+7 kW | $24,290 |

 Solar incentives and rebates in California

 Many solar rebates and incentives exist to help reduce the cost of your solar panels.
 To qualify for most incentives, you’ll need to purchase your solar panels.
-If you lease your solar panels, these benefits don’t apply.
+If you lease your solar system, these benefits don’t apply.

-- The Residential Clean Energy Credit is a 30% federal solar tax credit available to homeowners who install solar systems on their primary or secondary homes from 2022 through 2032.
-The tax credit decreases to 26% in 2033 and 22% in 2034 before expiring in 2035 unless renewed.
+Residential Clean Energy Credit | This 30% federal solar panel tax credit is available to homeowners who install solar systems on their primary or secondary homes from 2022 through 2032.
+The tax credit decreases to 26% in 2033 and 22% in 2034 before expiring in 2035 unless renewed. |

-- The Disadvantaged Communities – Single-Family Solar Homes program helps income-qualified households in switching to solar at no cost.
+Disadvantaged Communities – Single-Family Solar Homes | Helps income-qualified households switch to solar at a reduced cost with up to $3/watt in incentives |

-- Tax exemptions in California prevent solar owners from paying sales tax on their solar equipment.
-The state’s residents are also exempt from increased property taxes from the installation of solar panels.
+Sales and property tax exemptions | California solar owners won’t pay sales tax on their solar equipment, and the state’s residents are exempt from increased property taxes resulting from their solar panel installations. |

-- California residents and businesses can qualify for the Self-Generation Incentive Program, a rebate based on the amount of storage you install with a solar battery.
+Self-Generation Incentive Program | California residents and businesses can qualify for this rebate based on the amount of storage you install with a solar battery. |

 Solar panel setup